OpenTermsArchive/docs/content/_index.en.md

 > - Of dating services used in Europe.
 > - In the European Union and Switzerland jurisdictions.
 > - In English, unless no English version exists, in which case the primary official language of the jurisdiction of incorporation of the service operator will be used.

+### Federation

+In order to maximise discoverability, collaboration and political power, public **collections** are **federated** within a single ecosystem.
+This makes their data mutually discoverable and enables mutualising effort.

 ### Terms types